Responsibilities in the learning environment

 - complete all assessment tasks honestly without cheating, plagiarism or copyright violations

 - use information technology and other equipment safely, appropriately and legitimately.
 This includes respectful behaviour towards CIT students and staff when online including social media sites

-- never enter any CIT campus with illegal drugs or weapons or while under the influence of illegal drugs or alcohol
+- never enter any CIT campus with illegal drugs or weapons or while under the influence of illegal drugs, cannabis or alcohol

 - follow CIT procedures to appeal assessment decisions or seek to resolve concerns or complaints

 - adhere to any learning contracts; behaviour contracts or academic intervention plans for international students